JeffreyRobertLynch/StudioSync-HITL-Human-in-the-Loop-LLM-System-for-Narrative-Intelligence/README.md

 ### **2.1.
 Real-World Use Case**

-Long-form storytelling demands consistency, clarity, and creative evolution across dozens of documents and decisions. **StudioSync** operates within an established TV development pipeline, ingesting studio-native documents (like pitches, character bios, and episode outlines) to support creative iteration, structural validation, and narrative memory over time.
+Long-form storytelling demands consistency, clarity, and creative evolution across dozens of documents and decisions. **StudioSync** operates within an established TV development pipeline, ingesting studio-native documents (like pitches, character bios, and episodes) to support creative iteration, structural validation, and narrative memory over time.

 The system is not a generative co-writer, but a narrative assistant that collaborates with a human operator.
 Writers and showrunners use it to validate ideas, enforce tone and world rules, ensure character continuity, and surface structural or thematic risks.
 Rather than replacing creativity, it enhances human-led storytelling with deep, document-aware intelligence.